dmtintner/scss-tooltips/README.md

 How Do You Use it?
 -----------
+As seen in demo.scss you can define your class for the `tooltip` with default or overridden values as params in the *tooltip* mixin.
-Just add the class `tooltip` to the element that you want to hover over and display the tooltip.
+Then use the *tooltipPositioningFactory* to create the positioning classes Just add the class `tooltip` to the element that you want to hover over and display the tooltip.

 Then add the data attribute `data-tooltip` to the element and provide whatever text you would like the tooltip to say inside of it.